RichardRed0x/politeia-digest/issue-048.md

 Snapshot of Politeia data for this issue is based on this [commit]({link}).

-Content for this edition was authored by @richardred with fixes from @bee.
+Content for this edition was authored by @richardred with fixes from @bee and @degeri.

 Image credit: @30000fps